sushma-goutam/PhoneBook/README.md

 ```

   Notice that we have modified the setting file path to match with the installed folder structure.

+* Create a setup file for packaging Django project

+'setuptools_scm' can tracks files which are already committed to scm.
+Therefore, there is no need to use 'MANIFEST.in' file for copying files or directories.

 * Create a universal wheel
 ```